 There are few superlatives in the English language to fully describe the breathtaking beauty of Greenland.
 This huge ice-covered island is edged with jagged mountains — the highest in the Arctic — and deep valleys down which the largest glaciers in the northern hemisphere slowly flow.
 As they reach Greenland’s intricate coastline, towering cliffs of ice calve into giant icebergs which dot the numerous fjords and bays — the deep blues of centuries-old ice contrasting with the clean white snow on the mountains and the dark rocky tundra at their feet.
 This spectacular landscape is home to an exciting variety of polar wildlife such as Arctic Fox, Long-tailed Skua, Purple Sandpiper, Red-necked Phalarope and King Eider.
 It is the underwater world, however, that draws naturalists and scientists to Disko Bay in western Greenland, for each Arctic spring this dramatic iceberg-dotted coastline not only becomes a temporary home for large numbers of Humpback Whales, but the bay’s cold nutrient-rich waters, coupled with its proximity to the ice-edge, attracts one of the animal kingdom’s true polar enigmas, the rare Bowhead Whale!

 Much of Greenland is inaccessible by land, so the best way to explore this Arctic island is from the water.
-For this exciting cruise we will join the 34-berth sailing schooner, the SV Rembrandt van Rijn.
-The holiday begins with a flight to Copenhagen in Denmark where we spend one night.
-From here we fly over the spectacular coastal mountains and inland icecap of Greenland before landing at Ilulissat in west Greenland, the third largest settlement on the island.
-Ilulissat (Jakobshavn) sits on the shores of Disko Bay and is the departure point for our 7-night cruise.
+For this exciting wildlife and scenery cruise we will be joining the SV Rembrandt van Rijn an attractive 34-berth sailing schooner built in 1924 and fully refitted in 2011.
+From this comfortable floating base we will explore the fjords, inlets and islands around Disko Bay, spending time in particular to the south of Disko Island in search of Bowheads and other cetaceans.
+The holiday begins, however, with a flight to Copenhagen in Denmark where we spend one night.
+From here we fly over the spectacular coastal mountains and inland icecap of Greenland before landing at Aasiaat in west Greenland.
+Aasiaat sits on the shores of Disko Bay and is the departure point for our 7-night cruise.

-Next we head into the waters to the south of Disko Island, the favoured feeding ground of the rare Bowhead Whale.
+Next we will head out into the iceberg-dotted waters of Disko Island, in search of the mammalian highlight of the holiday, the rare Bowhead Whale, focusing our attention on the seas immediately south of Disko Island, a favoured feeding area.
 The first Bowheads arrive in Disko Bay in late February and they stay until June when they head further north as they follow the retreating ice towards Baffin Bay and beyond.
 Whilst nothing is certain in the world of wildlife-watching, we stand a very good chance of locating one or more of these rare creatures and, once found, their slow-moving nature and tendency to feed near the water's surface make them fairly easy to observe.
 Sadly, these sluggish habits also made Bowheads an easy target for the early whalers.
 It has recently been discovered that Bowheads are one of the longest living animals — a harpoon head dating from 1885 having been removed from an adult Alaskan Bowhead in 2007 proving that the animal was at least 130 years old.
 Indeed, it is now widely accepted that these amazing creatures may live for as long as 200 years!

 We will also take time to enjoy landings on Disko Island and some of the small offshore islands such as Hunde Ejland and Kronprinsen’s Ejland where Long-tailed Skuas, Snow Buntings, Greenland Wheatears, Greenland White-fronted Geese and twirling Red-necked Phalaropes all breed.